desertnet/live-index/README.md

 Begin watching the files that have been added to the index.

-### Method `addStaticDataFile(path, callback)`
+### Method `addStaticDataFile(path, [callback])`

 Appends a file given by `path` to the list of data files and indexes it.
 Calls the callback once indexing is complete.
+If `callback` is not specified a promise is returned instead.

-### Method `readStreamBetweenIndexes(startIdentifier, endIdentifier)`
+### Method `readStreamBetweenIndexes(startIdentifier, endIdentifier, [callback])`

-Returns a `Readable` stream starting from the data file and position specified by `startIdentifier` and ends at the data file and position specified by `endIdentifier`.
+Asynchronously returns a `Readable` stream starting from the data file and position specified by `startIdentifier` and ends at the data file and position specified by `endIdentifier`.
 This stream will automatically span across multiple data files.
 If any or both of the identifiers are not in the index, then `undefined` is returned instead of a stream object.
 If the index for `endIdentifier` comes before `startIdentifier`, an error is thrown.

+The `callback` parameter is standard error-first.
+If it is omitted, a promise that resolves to the stream returned instead.

 ### Delegate `indexer(chunk, addIndex, processedTo)`